How to Choose the Perfect Metal French Door

 Getting the size right is the first and most important step.
 While standard sizes like a 60x80 Double Steel Door are readily available, many homes require custom dimensions for a perfect fit.
 Beyond the door itself, think about the entire entryway.
 You can expand the opening and bring in more natural light by adding sidelights (windows on the sides) or a transom (a window above the door).
 This creates a grander, more inviting entrance that can completely transform the front of your home.
 A professional can help you measure your rough opening to ensure your new door system fits flawlessly.

-Choosing Frame Finishes and Colors
+From Frame Finishes to Custom Colors

 The finish of your door frame has a huge impact on the final look.
 A classic black steel frame offers a timeless, sophisticated style that works well with modern, industrial, and traditional homes alike.
 However, you aren't limited to just one color.
 Many suppliers offer a range of finishes, from dark bronze to crisp white, and even custom colors to perfectly match your home’s exterior trim or window frames.
 The goal is to create a cohesive look that feels intentional and polished.
 This focus on personalization allows you to design unique steel doors that perfectly match your home and style.